 Cats are most stereotyped as “the independent pet.”
-Despite these accusations they are actually very affectionate pets that need attention just as much as dogs.
-They are however, very particular when it comes to the use of their litter box.
-Tidiness, placement and even the size of their litter box can all play a factor in deterring them away from using their litter pan.
-If you notice your Feline Friend not utilizing the litter box for his bathroom needs, this may serve as an indication of something being “wrong” with the litter box or that there is an underlying medical condition.
+Despite these accusations, they are actually very affectionate pets that need attention just as much as dogs.
+They are very particular when it comes to the use of their litter box.
+Tidiness, placement, and even the size of their litter box can all be factors in deterring them away from using their litter pan.
+If you notice your Feline Friend not utilizing the litter box for his or her bathroom needs, this may serve as an indication of something being “wrong” with the litter box, or that there is an underlying medical condition.

 Before we put your thoughts to worry, you should focus on the litter box itself.
 Have you changed the placement, the brand of litter, or the box itself recently?
 Here are some factors that can cause your cat to be repelled by their box: